-The Saginaw Valley State University Board of Control approved tenure for 17 members of the SVSU faculty during the Board's regular meeting Monday, Feb.
-15.
+The Saginaw Valley State University Board of control approved a tuition increase of $489 for in-state undergraduate students as part of the 2018-19 general fund operating budget adopted during the Board's regular meeting Monday, June 18.

 Saginaw Valley State University will host a camp created to enhance literacy skills in students from kindergarten to adulthood.

 One year after Evan Willman's funeral, family and friends will gather for a different kind of ceremony where they will honor his legacy as a beloved classmate and dedicated student.

 The Faculty Association at Saginaw Valley State University recognized outstanding faculty members during the 32nd annual SVSUFA Faculty Awards.
 The awards are presented to those faculty members who have shown initiative in teaching and research as well as providing a supportive environment for their students and colleagues.